 Elaida is open to meeting with Egwene’s group for negotiations but she states that her edicts, those stating the Blue Ajah no longer exists and all rebels in Egwene’s group would face punishments from Elaida herself before being allowed back into the Tower, must remain.
 Egwene let’s negotiations take place only to buy time.
 Her only requirement was that Elaida be removed as Amyrlin.
 Obviously the negotiations do not progress much at all, but they do take place.

 Alviarin returns to the White Tower after a month of running errands for Mesaana.
 She returns from a visit to Tremalking.
 She also admits to having a quick glance at what happened at Shadar Logoth.
 She comes back to find Elaida has replaced her since she was nowhere to be found when the rebel group showed up outside of the city.
 Alviarin reports to Mesaana that she thinks Elaida knows of the Black Ajah and may be close to obtaining evidence.
-We learn that the Black Ajah has apparently been within the White Tower since its founding three thousand years ago.
+We learn that the Black Ajah have apparently been within the White Tower since its founding three thousand years ago.
 We also learn that Alviarin is the only one who knows every member of the Black Ajah.
-If Pevara, the one Elaida asked to hunt the Black Ajah, gets a hold of Alviarin, then they could get the whole lot of them.
+If Pevara, part of the group formed when Elaida asked Seaine to hunt the Black Ajah, gets a hold of Alviarin, then they could get the whole lot of them.

 That pretty much wraps up book ten.
 I’m on to book eleven, Knife of Dreams, which has another lengthy prologue.
 I’ve only just started but the opening scene is great.
 I’ll hopefully finish this next installment soon.